 Region: South America

 Fly into: Iquitos International Airport, Iquitos

 Spending a few nights in an honest-to-goodness treehouse is most little kids’ dream.
 Now, the Treehouse Lodge in Iquitos, Peru is making sure it’s on every adult’s adventurous bucket list too!

 The Treehouse Lodge is a unique experience that’s located in Peru’s Amazon Rainforest.
 It features 10 private treehouses that come in all different sizes and heights off the ground.
 The tallest treehouse is 67 feet off the ground!

 Each treehouse has a cold-water shower, sink, toilet and beds.
 This is “glamping” at its finest!

 You’ll be treated to monkeys swinging from the trees outside your treehouse, and some of the treehouses even have river views – which means you’ll be able to see pink dolphins swimming by.
 (You may even want to add earplugs to your Peru packing list, as the monkeys can be quite feisty some nights!)

 The stay here is also all-inclusive (excluding alcohol).
 So, you won’t have to worry about paying for your meals or excursions while you stay at the Treehouse Lodge either.
 And the excursions are AMAZING.

-You can go wild-life spotting, swim in the Amazon River, fish for piranhas, visit a local village, go boating through the forest during the wet season, or hiking in the rainforest during the dry season…. just to name a few.
+You can go wild-life spotting, swim in the Amazon River, fish for piranhas, visit a local village, go boating through the forest during the wet season, or hiking in the rainforest during the dry season (the best time to visit Peru)…. just to name a few.